Michael J. Saylor: COVID-19 response criticism

-On August 31, 2022, the Attorney General for the District of Columbia sued Saylor for tax fraud, accusing him of illegally avoiding more than $25 million in D.C. taxes by pretending to be a resident of other jurisdictions.
-MicroStrategy was accused of collaborating with Saylor to facilitate his tax evasion by misreporting his residential address to local and federal tax authorities and failing to withhold D.C. taxes.
-Saylor issued a statement saying: "I respectfully disagree with the position of the District of Columbia and look forward to a fair resolution in the courts."

 The Mobile Wave

 In June 2012, Saylor released The Mobile Wave: How Mobile Intelligence Will Change Everything, published by Perseus Books, which discusses trends in mobile technology and their future impact on commerce, healthcare, education, and the developing world.
 The book appeared on the New York Times Best Seller list, where it was ranked number seven in hardcover non-fiction books in August 2012, and was ranked number five in hardcover business books on the Wall Street Journal's Best-Sellers list in July 2012.

 Saylor Academy

 In 1999, Saylor established The Saylor Foundation (later named Saylor Academy), of which he is the sole trustee.
 Saylor.org was launched in 2008 as the free education initiative of The Saylor Foundation.

+Awards and recognition

+Saylor has received several awards and recognition throughout his career.
+In 1996, he was named KPMG High Tech Entrepreneur of the Year.
+His leadership at MicroStrategy earned him a spot on Ernst & Young's Entrepreneur of the Year list in 1997.
+Additionally, Saylor has been featured in various industry publications and lists, recognizing his influence and impact on the tech industry and digital currency advocacy.